 If you’re a regular reader of this blog, you’re probably interested in cloud, tech and data.
 You might have moved (or be thinking of moving) your business IT into the cloud or you might be a provider selling cloud services.
 Depending upon how you’ve implemented the cloud solution, you’ll have good control over how your staff use IT.
 You can control what data they can access and share and what software they use.
 Some businesses take this a step further and actively

 snoop monitor their staffs’ communications.
 If you do this, you may need to adjust your policies to take into account a recent decision the European Court of Human Rights (PDF).
-Rebecca Butler, one of my employment law colleagues at Wallace picks up the story.

 Mr Bărbulescu worked as a salesman in Romania.
 His employer notified all staff they couldn’t use business IT equipment for personal use.
 They also told them they had a system for monitoring use of IT and that personal use would be viewed as misconduct.